 Step 9: Hold the cakesicle carefully and gently shake it to remove the excess melted chocolate.
 Place on either a silicone mat or a piece of wax paper.
 Tip: be sure the mat or wax paper is on a

 Quickly sprinkle or decorate the cakesicle before the chocolate hardens.
 Place back on the baking pan and move back into the refrigerator.
 Refrigerate for 30 minutes, then serve or freeze them.
 See the FAQ for freezing directions.

 There are two ways I recommend melting your chocolate.
 You can use either a double boiler or your microwave oven.

 - Double Boiler – You can use a double boiler, or this easy double boiler attachment fits on a kitchen pot.
 Fill the bottom section with water and bring it to a boil.
 Add the pot or attachment on top of the hot water.
 Add your melting chocolate and stir until the chocolate is melted.
 Be careful not to get any hot water in your chocolate.

-- Microwave - If you use the microwave, you must go slowly to avoid burning your chocolate.
+- Microwave – If you use the microwave, you must go slowly to avoid burning your chocolate.
 Add your melting chocolate to a microwave-safe bowl.
-Microwave on 25-second intervals, stirring between every 25 seconds.
+Microwave at 25-second intervals, stirring every 25 seconds.
 If you cook the chocolate too long, it will burn.